paul92150/photonic-reservoir/README.md

 ## Overview

-This project was developed as part of a neuromorphic computing course at CentraleSupélec (ST7).
+This project was developed as part of a neuromorphic computing course at CentraleSupélec.
 It implements a fast, quantized simulation of a photonic-inspired reservoir using NumPy, and explores:

 - Stability and divergence using pseudo-Lyapunov curves
 - Convergence speed under leaky integration